xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 ## Transport Programmability – Phase 1

-The  Converged SDN Transport employs a distributed and highly available SR-PCE design as described in Section: "Transport Programmability".
+The Compass Metro Fabric employs a distributed and highly available SR-PCE design as described in Section: "Transport Programmability".
 Transport programmability is based on PCEP.
 Figure 39 shows the design when SR-PCE uses PCEP.